A new Centre for Oxford

 Our proposal for the Stephen A. Schwarzman Centre for the Humanities, located in the centre of the Radcliffe Observatory Quarter in Oxford, will be presented to Oxford City Council as a planning submission in autumn 2021.
 We are committed to making this a building that is open to and benefits the wider public in Oxford and beyond, and environmental sustainability is a key consideration of its design.

 We held an initial public consultation which ran from 18 November to 9 December 2020.
 A second public consultation ran from 17 June to 8 July 2021.
 At the latter consultation, we presented the proposed design of the building - by Hopkins Architects - for the first time.
-We are considering feedback from the consultation prior to submitting a planning application to Oxford City Council which will follow soon.
+After considering feedback, we submitted a planning application to Oxford City Council which was published on their website on 16 November 2021.
+The City Council is expected to consider the application in spring 2022 and, if all goes well, we would aim to complete construction in 2025.

 - Major new performances venues, including a 500-seat concert hall, a 250-seat theatre and a 100-seat Black Box lab for experimental performance.
-These will be open to local cultural organisations, with whom Oxford researchers will strengthen their partnerships.
+Local cultural organisations will be invited to perform in these spaces through existing and new partnerships with Oxford researchers.

 - Exhibitions, lectures and performances which bring Oxford’s research to wide audiences.